LF-digitala-kanaler/LFDS/content/components/web/data-visualization/distribution-bar.md

       The behaviour described in "How to use" is the standard usage of the distribution bar.
 There is however a specific secondary variation: as a progress bar.

-      #### As a progress bar
+      #### Progress bar

       A **secondary use case** is as a form of [progress bar](../system-display/progress-bar) with discrete steps whose relation change over time.
-The distribution bar should only be used as a progress bar if both cases are true.
+The distribution bar should only be used as a progress bar in cases which match that description.
 What's great with this use is that you can choose to display parts which aren't affected but part of the total, as the red section in the example image below.
 The example image below has both modifiers for the use case turned on:

       <figure class="Image Image__background"><img src="/img/distribution-bar-as-progress-bar.png" srcset="/img/distribution-bar-as-progress-bar.png 2x" alt="Distribution bar as progress bar"><figcaption><div class="Image__caption"></div></figcaption></figure>

-      As indicated above, to specific modifiers exist for the distribution bar as a progress bar.
+      As indicated above, two specific modifiers exist for the distribution bar as a progress bar.

       ##### Specific modifiers

-      The two specific modifiers which exist for the distribution bar as a progress bar are:
+      The two specific modifiers which are available are:

-      * Arrows that point out separator steps
+      * Label and arrow which point out separator steps

       * Pointy-headed separator

-      ###### Arrows that point out separator steps
+      ###### Label and arrow which point out separator steps

       You can add arrows which point to the gaps between the values.
 The arrows are accompanied by a small label which should describe the progress being made up to that point.
 Do not just repeat the legend in the arrow labels.